lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_sortbycollection--callbackidentity-thisarg"></a>`_.sortBy(collection [, callback=identity, thisArg])`
-<a href="#_sortbycollection--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L3997 "View in source") [&#x24C9;][1]
+<a href="#_sortbycollection--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L3938 "View in source") [&#x24C9;][1]

-Creates an array of elements, sorted in ascending order by the results of running each element in the `collection` through the `callback`.
+Creates an array of elements, sorted in ascending order by the results of running each element in a collection through the callback.
 This method performs a stable sort, that is, it will preserve the original sort order of equal elements.
-The `callback` is bound to `thisArg` and invoked with three arguments; *(value, index|key, collection)*.
+The callback is bound to `thisArg` and invoked with three arguments; *(value, index|key, collection)*.

-If a property name is provided for `callback`, the created "_.pluck" style callback will return the property value of the given element.
+If a property name is provided for `callback` the created "_.pluck" style callback will return the property value of the given element.

-If an object is provided for `callback`, the created "_.where" style callback will return `true` for elements that have the properties of the given object, else `false`.
+If an object is provided for `callback` the created "_.where" style callback will return `true` for elements that have the properties of the given object, else `false`.

 #### Arguments
 1. `collection` *(Array|Object|String)*: The collection to iterate over.
 2. `[callback=identity]` *(Function|Object|String)*: The function called per iteration.
-If a property name or object is provided, it will be used to create a "_.pluck" or "_.where" style callback, respectively.
+If a property name or object is provided it will be used to create a "_.pluck" or "_.where" style callback, respectively.
 3. `[thisArg]` *(Mixed)*: The `this` binding of `callback`.

 #### Returns